bubbleseal/MSc_marketing/README.md

 - 1 xml file that holds a list of countries, their continents and calling code
 - 1 folder with 6 images

+The website has been placed on live at: http://portfolio.simonec.net/

 Disclaimer: The contents written in this webpage is extracted from various resources and do not represent the university in reality.